AdobeDocs/experience-platform.en/help/privacy-service/permissions.md

 For more information on managing users for a product profile, see the [Admin Console documentation](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html).

+### Migrate legacy API credentials to the profile {#migrate-tech-accounts}

+>[!NOTE]
+>
+>This section only applies to existing API credentials that were created before Privacy Service permissions were integrated into Adobe Admin Console.
+For new credentials, product profiles (and their permissions) are assigned through [Adobe Developer Console projects](https://developer.adobe.com/developer-console/docs/guides/projects/) instead.<br><br>See the section on [assigning product profiles to a project](./api/getting-started.md#product-profiles) in the Privacy Service API getting started guide for more information.

+To migrate legacy API credentials to the product profile, select **[!UICONTROL API Credentials]**, followed by **[!UICONTROL Add API Credentials]**.

+![[!UICONTROL Add API Credentials] being selected in Admin Console, under the [!UICONTROL API Credentials] tab for a product profile](./images/permissions/api-credentials.png)

+Choose the desired Developer Console projects from the list, then select **[!UICONTROL Save]** to add them to the product profile.
+All API calls that use the credentials from these projects will inherit the granular permissions granted by the product profile.

 ## Next steps

 This guide covered the available permissions for Privacy Service and how to manage them through Admin Console.

-For steps on how to create an API integration after setting up product profiles, see the [getting started guide for the Privacy Service API](./api/getting-started.md).
+For steps on how to create a new API integration after setting up product profiles, see the [getting started guide for the Privacy Service API](./api/getting-started.md).
 For more information on managing permissions for other Adobe Experience Platform capabilities, refer to the [access control documentation](../access-control/home.md).